chuckstack/chuckstack.github.io/src-ls/tool-incus.md

 - What is Incus
 - Why we love Incus
 - Types of virtualisation (including Docker)
-- Its relation to Nix
+- Incus relation to Nix
+- Incus relation to Docker

 ## What is Incus